dimi-fn/Various-Data-Science-Scripts/BI_Business_Intelligence/README.md

     * It also includes a *Query Editor* which helps you transform data for visualizations
         * how to launch it: via Power BI Desktop > Transform Data, or navigator window > Power Query Editor
         * [Using Power Query in Power BI Desktop](https://docs.microsoft.com/en-us/power-query/power-query-ui)

 2) Power BI `service`: **online** SaaS (Software as a Service), i.e. the cloud-based service.
 Mostly useful for sharing and collaboration
+    * also for reporting and creating dashboards
+    * set **data refresh times**, share data, and create customized apps

 3) `Mobile apps`: available on phones and tablets

 ## Workflow